-According to a lengthy indictment unsealed Tuesday, Rep. David Nangle accrued a great many gambling debts throughout New England.
+According to a lengthy indictment unsealed Tuesday, Rep. David Nangle of Lowell accrued a great many gambling debts throughout New England.
 As a result, he turned to his campaign coffers to make up the difference.
 The misuse of campaign funds constitutes a serious crime, as demonstrated by the national story in 2018 involving Donald Trump’s hush money payment to Stormy Daniels.

 In this case, Nangle used campaign funds to cover various personal expenses unrelated to his campaign.
 Joe Bonavolonta of the FBI explained, “Time after time he allegedly used campaign funds to pay for personal expenses, spending thousands of dollars on golf club fees, gas, gift cards, hotels, restaurants, flowers and rental cars for trips to casinos, some of which he had already been reimbursed for by taxpayers.”